Category Archives: School Days

 By Dennis Hartley

-I know that this is silly (I’m 65 years old, fergawdsake)- but as soon as the last week of August rolls around and retailers start touting their “back to school” sales, I still get that familiar twinge of dread.
-How do I best describe it?
+I know that this is silly (I’m 68 years old, fergawdsake)- but as soon as retailers start touting their “back to school” sales, I still get that familiar twinge of dread.
 It’s a vague sensation of social anxiety, coupled with a melancholy resignation to the fact that from now until next June, I’ll have to go to bed early.
 By the way, now that I’m allowed to stay up with the grownups, why do I drift off in my chair at 8pm every night?
 It’s another one of life’s cruel ironies.
 At any rate, here are my Top 10 show-and-tell picks:

 The Blackboard Jungle– This 1955 social drama is the “anti-Happy Days”.
 An idealistic English teacher (Glenn Ford) tackles an inner-city classroom full of leather-jacketed malcontents (or as they used to call them – “juvenile delinquents”) who would rather steal hubcaps and rumble than, say, study the construct of iambic pentameter.